nickthetj/Cheap-Thrills-Good-Money/README.md

 ## Business Understanding

-- Stakeholders: a company wanting to enter the orginail video content creation space by opening a new movie studio.
+Our company wants to enter the original video content creation space by opening a new movie studio.
+Specifically, we want to identify the top performing movie genres based on a tier of budgets and recommend which directors should make our movies for each budget tier.

-- Task: Identify which types of films are currently the most successful and summarize these findings for stakeholders.

 ## Data Understanding